 - Prioritize faster recovery.
 You should be able to recover files to any device—laptops, desktops and tablets; Mac, Windows or Android—and you should be able to do it from home or on the road, without needing a VPN connection.

 Compromising just one user often grants the “keys to the castle.”
 Put another way, just one simple click on an infected email or malicious link and the entire company is in trouble.

 Losing critical data such as customer information, financial account information or intellectual property—or even temporarily losing access to that data—leads to devastating costs.

 Make recovery quick and easy with CrashPlan for Small Business

-- Every file guaranteed: automatic, continuous endpoint backup.
+- Every file guaranteed: automatic, continuous data loss protection.

 - Turn back the clock: Point-in-time restores.